WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/scenario_desc.md

 - Injects pathogens and extra organic matter into the system.

 Your control policy won’t know when or where these happen.

-Your goal is to maintain chlorine ≥ 0.2 mg/L but <= 0.4 mg/L throughout the network — this ensures pathogens are neutralized as much as possible before reaching consumers while not exposing the consumer to too much chlorine, which is known to be poisonous.
+Your goal is to maintain chlorine concentration  ≥ 0.2 mg/L but <= 0.4 mg/L throughout the network.

+This concentration is critical to effectively neutralize pathogens, ensuring that water remains microbiologically safe for consumers.
+At the same time, maintaining chlorine levels below 0.4 mg/L minimizes the risk of adverse effects, such as unpleasant taste and odor, while also reducing the formation of potentially harmful chlorine by-products, such as trihalomethanes (THMs) and haloacetic acids (HAAs).